integratop/gitlab-org-charts-mirror/doc/development/openbao/_index.md

 1. Expand **Visibility, project features, permissions**.
 1. Turn on the **Secrets Manager** toggle, and wait for the Secrets Manager to be provisioned.

-## Rolling back / Reverting a OpenBao upgrade
+## Rolling back / Reverting an OpenBao upgrade

 {{< alert type="warning" >}}
 OpenBao is not downwards compatible.
 Please backup your data before upgrading to allow downgrading your OpenBao deployment.
 {{< /alert >}}

-During a OpenBao upgrade there may be changes to the PostgreSQL data that are not backwards compatible, which can cause compatibility issues if the OpenBao version needs to be downgraded.
+During an OpenBao upgrade there may be changes to the PostgreSQL data that are not backwards compatible, which can cause compatibility issues if the OpenBao version needs to be downgraded.

 You should always [backup your database](#database-backup) before upgrading OpenBao.